Coach’s Kid Kimbro Learned At School Of Hard Knocks

 trademark ball-press defense.
 But they also learn about being in condition.

-sprints, and they have to make a certain time.
-Wade didn’t make his time, so the varsity had to
+and they have to make a certain time.
+Wade didn’t make his time, so the varsity had to run with

-got behind him and pushed him.
+behind him and pushed him.
 Wade learned that he could make his time.
-He found out he
+He found out he wouldn't

 Wade is one of five seniors on this year’s team, which is favored to win its third straight Prairie